0xSingletOnly/ai-the-resistance/README.md

 I then picked a small language model (Mistral-7b) as I want to test the effectiveness of smaller models in understanding deception strategies and deduction dynamics.
 I will elaborate more on this in the '7B Models' section.

 ### Core Strategies
-1. **Context-Aware Decision Making**: The agents construct detailed game state prompts that include:
+1. **Context-Aware Decision Making with Memory**: The agents construct detailed game state prompts that include:
    - Player's own role and team affiliation
    - Visible roles based on special abilities
    - Current game phase and quest status